 It’s extremely important that your workspace is properly illuminated.
 A poorly lit area can seriously impact your wellbeing - especially when it comes to your eye health.
 If the area is too bright or too dark, you could find that you start to suffer with problems such as eye strain, as well as other issues including headaches and fatigue.

-Ideally, your workstation should be suitably lit without any light reflecting off your computer screen or the desk surface.
+Ideally, your computer workstation should be suitably lit without any light reflecting off your computer screen or the desk surface.
 If you can, try to position your workstation near a window to make the most of the available natural light.
 If this isn’t possible, you may want to use an anti-glare cover on your screen.

 The lighting in your office may be out of your control, but if you find that it’s affecting your eye health and overall wellbeing, you should raise your concerns with your manager.